kat-tax/xkcd-936/README.md

 # XKCD-936

-> A password generator that uses the XKCD-936 spec
+> A passphrase generator that uses the XKCD-936 spec

 ```ts
 import generate from 'xkcd-936';